iamdonovan/iamdonovan.github.io/docs/teaching/egm722/practicals/pythonintro.rst

 intro to python
 ================

-To get started in the world of programming using python, we will use `Jupyter Notebooks <https://jupyter.org/>`__, which provide a way for creating and sharing documents that have interactive code snippets alongside narrative text, images, and more.
+To get started in the world of programming using python, we will use `Jupyter Notebooks <https://jupyter.org/>`__ within a Jupyter Lab environment, which provide a way for creating and sharing documents that have interactive code snippets alongside narrative text, images, and more.

 Getting Started
 ----------------